 Never give out personal information if you cannot verify the identity of the person contacting you.

 Never send money to anyone if you don’t recall taking a loan from them.

-Recently, some of our customers have been targeted by a pair of scams in which fraudsters impersonate CashNetUSA, other lenders or collection agents.
+Recently, some consumers have been targeted by scams in which fraudsters impersonate CashNetUSA, other lenders or collection agents.
 Below, you can read about the details of these scams and learn about how to protect yourself.
-If you think you may have been the victim of one of these scams, we encourage you to file a report.

 The fraudsters responsible for this scam demand upfront payment of various “fees,” requesting payment via money, wire or cash transfers, or via prepaid debit cards like Green Dot.